 How to Use WordPress Tags…

-WordPress is a Content Management system, right?
-So, let's manage your content.
+WordPress is a Content Management system.
+So, let’s manage your content.
 Think of this analogy:

 Some examples of a simple category structure and a corresponding tag:

 See how this works?
-Categories are the general topic guide, then tags allow site visitors once within a category to click on a tag of interest and then drill down further within that topic.
+Categories are the general topic guide, and tags allow site visitors to drill down further within a topic by clicking on a tag of interest once within a category.

-Tags are not further adjectives about the post or your products.
-Above all, tags are the clickable words that a user, based on the page they are currently on, would like to refine further.
+Tags are not other adjectives about the post or your products.
+Above all, tags are the clickable words that users, based on the page they are currently on, would like to refine further.

-You can also have sub or child categories to further organize your data if you need to segment further.
-But that's if you have a ton of content.
-Remember, the goal is to not add extra clicks but help visitors gravitate to the specific topic of interest as quickly as possible.
+You can also have sub or child categories to organize your data further if you need to segment further.
+But that’s if you have a ton of content.
+Remember, the goal is not to add extra clicks but to help visitors gravitate to the specific topic of interest as quickly as possible.

 Category: News